The Photographic Repair Specialists

 Selfie Queen and Liza Minelli fan, Libby joined Fixation in 2012.
 She was employed to provide temporary cover whilst Fixation set-up and staffed their depot at the London Olympics, but it turned out so well she ended up staying.
 Libby had previously attended catering college and worked for a chocolatier and although she would self-deprecatingly describe herself as a failed pastry chef, those who have tasted her banana bread and other treats know that this belies her talents in this area.
 She has run a Brownie pack for several years and more recently started helping out at a Scout troop.
 She is very proud to be a positive role model for young girls, teaching them to have confidence in their bodies and abilities and instilling in them the Guiding motto that Girls Can Do Anything!

-The sales team is made up of Mike McNamara, Donal Ogilvie, Ian Fleming and Gemma Moustafa.
-They have over 100 years of photographic experience between them and are happy to discuss your requirements in person, over the phone or email.
+Our sales team is made up of Mike McNamara, Nathan Wake, Greg Barker and Adrian Askew.
+They are happy to discuss your requirements in person, over the phone or email.

 Mike “Child of the 60s” McNamara has worked on Fixation’s sales desk for thirteen years, but his career in photography started decades earlier and he claims to have spent most of his life with a camera in hand.
 He’s certainly familiar with both sides of the business, starting as a studio photographer in the early seventies, before going on to work for Wallace Heaton, Fox Talbot and Leeds Photovisual in the early eighties.
 He reckons one of the best things about working in the industry is that photographers are characters in themselves and like nothing more than talking and imbibing to a professional level; after a recent awards show he found himself in Harrow.
 (NB.
 He doesn’t live in Harrow).
 He still enjoys taking pictures, especially as the new wave of mirrorless cameras means they’re easier to cart around.